Bororo

 - Parental Engagement

-- Parents are actively involved in their children's education, passing down cultural traditions and values through daily interactions and storytelling.
+- Parents are actively involved in the education of children, particularly in passing down cultural knowledge and values.

 - Family And Social Structure